Repowering: Wind power

 Countries like Germany and Denmark that have a large number of wind turbines installed relative to their total land size have resorted to repowering older turbines in order to increase wind power capacity and generation.
 The power as well as use of wind farms has grown since the 1990s.

 California has many aging wind turbines that would be effective to repower, but there seems to be a lack of economic incentive to repower many sites.
 Many smaller turbines in California were built in the 1980s with a nameplate capacity of 50-100 kW, which is 10-40x smaller than the nameplate capacity of an average modern wind turbine.
 Although many barriers continue to hinder rapid wind‐project repowering, a primary barrier is simply that many existing, aging wind facilities are more profitable, in the near term, in continued operations than they might be if they pursue repowering with new wind turbines.

 By 2007, California had repowered 365 MW of wind plants, which is only 20% of the potential 1,640 MW wind capacity that could be upgraded.

+In India, an increasing share of wind turbines are reaching design lifetime, and a comparatively high share of smaller, lower energy-yielding turbines in the operational fleet favours a strategy of early retirement and repowering.
+Indeed, a recently revised repowering policy for India incentivises upgrading turbines up to 2 MW rated output, corresponding to 25.4 GW or approximately 60% of total wind capacity.
+Although few repowering projects have been completed to date, considerable potential exists, with a recent study showing how full repowering of the existing fleet of wind turbines could boost capacity factors by 82% nationwide.